Data sources current as of July 2026

 Enter your postcode above for an area-level indication based on British Geological Survey shrink-swell data.
 The result shows whether the ground beneath your postcode falls into the Lower, Medium, or Higher band for clay-related movement potential.
 For a property-specific assessment - especially before buying - a structural survey or the BGS Property Subsidence Assessment service provides more detail.

-A documented subsidence history can affect saleability and price, with the size of any discount depending on the severity of the movement, the quality of the repair, and the property's wider attributes.
-Sales of properties with a subsidence history can take longer to complete than typical transactions because of the additional documentation buyers and their advisers need to review.
-Simply being in a high-risk area without any actual subsidence doesn't have the same effect, but it's still worth knowing before you commit to a purchase.
+A documented subsidence history can affect saleability and price; the discount depends on severity, repair quality and wider property attributes.
+Sales of properties with a subsidence history take longer to complete because of the extra documentation buyers and their advisers review.
+Being in a high-risk area without any actual subsidence does not carry the same effect, but is still worth knowing before purchase.

 No. Flood Re helps make flood insurance affordable for eligible high-risk homes, but there is no equivalent for subsidence.
 Cover is handled through the standard insurance market.
 Most buildings policies include subsidence as standard, but the excess is typically higher - often around £1,000 - and a documented claims history or higher-risk postcode can affect what insurers offer.